francescod1188/gamereviewHQ/README.md

-# Software-Development-Capstone
+# Software-Development-Capstone Game Review HQ
-This project was created by Francesco Di nardo for mohawk college software development
+This project was designed using mongoDB, node.js, express, and pug